Thaiseboy/Hi-/README.md

 # Hi there! 😄
-Welkom in mijn kleurrijke digitale wereld! 🚀

-## Over mij
+## About Me
-**Naam:** Master Supakon Karanyawad (nickname: Get)
+Name: Master Supakon Karanyawad (nickname: Get)
-**Leeftijd:** 29 jaar

 ### Carrière
-Hoi!
-Ik ben Master Supakon Karanyawad, 29 jaar.
-Een gepassioneerde Frontend Developer met een creatieve mindset en een sterke drang om continu te blijven groeien.
-Ik richt me op het bouwen van moderne, onderhoudbare en gebruiksvriendelijke webapplicaties die functionaliteit combineren met een strak en efficiënt design.

-Mijn reis begon met een militaire opleiding, gevolgd door een carrière als souschef in een restaurant in Purmerend.
-Hoewel koken altijd een creatieve passie zal blijven, ontdekte ik uiteindelijk mijn ware roeping in webontwikkeling.
-Het ontwikkelen van intuïtieve interfaces, het oplossen van complexe technische uitdagingen en het werken aan moderne, innovatieve projecten geven mij dagelijks energie.
-De combinatie van creativiteit, logica en continue groei maakt dit vak voor mij de perfecte balans tussen denken en creëren.
+Hi!
+I’m Master Supakon Karanyawad, a passionate 29 years old Frontend Developer with a creative mindset and a strong drive to keep growing.
+I focus on building modern, maintainable, and user friendly web applications that combine solid functionality with clean and efficient design.

+My journey started with a military education, followed by a career as a souschef in a restaurant in Purmerend.
+Although cooking will always remain a creative passion, I eventually discovered my true calling in web development.
+Creating intuitive interfaces, solving complex technical challenges, and working on modern and innovative projects give me energy every day.
+The combination of creativity, logic, and continuous learning makes this field the perfect balance between thinking and creating.
 ---

-### Vaardigheden
+### Skills
 - HTML5
 - CSS3
 - JavaScript, Typescript, jQuery